-The EDP is an independent not-for-profit company (NPC) and is governed by a Board of Directors.
+The EDP is an independent not-for-profit company (NPC), and is governed by the Companies Act 71 of 2008 and a Board of Directors, chaired by Ashoek Adhikari.
 The EDP is a Public Benefit Organisation (PBO) number: 930050144.

-The EDP receives funding from the Western Cape Government, the City of Cape Town, other municipalities within the Western Cape, the South African National Government and ad hoc donors.
+The EDP receives funding from the Western Cape Government, the City of Cape Town, other municipalities within the Western Cape, the South African National Government and private donors.